logiqai/docs/logiq-ui-configuration/single-sign-on-configuration.md

 ![Create a New App](../.gitbook/assets/saml-4.png)

-On the next screen OKTA has fields for a few URLs:
+On the next screen, OKTA has fields for a few URLs:

 * Single Sign-On URL
 * Recipient URL